Medial-EarlySign/MR_Wiki/index.md

-# Welcome to Medial EarlySign's Open Source Platform
+# Home

 **A note on our journey:** Medial EarlySign was a company that developed a proprietary platform for machine learning on electronic medical records.
-Following the company's liquidation, the decision was made to release the core software as an open-source project to allow the community to benefit from and build upon this technology.
+Following the company's liquidation, the decision was made to release the core software as an **open-source** project to allow the community to benefit from and build upon this technology.

 Our platform is designed to transform complex, semi-structured Electronic Medical Records (EMR) into **machine-learning-ready** data and reproducible model pipelines.
 The framework is optimized for the unique challenges of sparse, time-series EMR data, delivering **low memory usage** and **high-speed processing** at scale.